ronbarak/Prometheus-Basics/README.md

 | 1 - 1.2   | 2     |
 | +Inf      | 2     |

-Since 0.4 lies in the seconds bucket(0.3-0.5) all the buckets above the calculated values count is increased.
+Since 0.4 lies in the seconds bucket(0.3-0.5) all the buckets above the calculated values count are increased.
 Histogram is used to find average and percentile values.

-Let's see a histogram metric scraped from prometheus and apply few functions.
+Let's see a histogram metric scraped from prometheus and apply a few functions.

 > prometheus_http_request_duration_seconds_bucket{handler="/graph"}